rohieb/labgrid/doc/configuration.rst

 NetworkLXAIOBusPIO
 ~~~~~~~~~~~~~~~~~~
-A NetworkLXAIOBusPIO descibes an `LXAIOBusPIO`_ exported over the network.
+A NetworkLXAIOBusPIO describes an `LXAIOBusPIO`_ exported over the network.

 udev Matching
 ~~~~~~~~~~~~~